zgbjgg/aviator-jekyll-template/_documentation/schemas.md

 In the above schema we are defining four attributes for the `post` and each attribute has a specific behaviour, also an endpoint is defined in order to access to the write, update or fetch operations.

-The next step is upload the schema, so The Hover can parse and create the dynamic endpoint:
+The next step is upload the schema, so **Hurakann** can parse and create the dynamic endpoint:

 ```bash
 curl -i -XPUT -H "Ckey: YOUR-CKEY" -d @schema_post.xml "http://127.0.0.1:8099/v1/schema"